rabdumalikov/self-driving-donkey-car/README.md

 a model with distorted images is far from great.
 But it could be because of lighting conditions too.

 ### How do we cropped our images?
 When you try to find good cropping, the main thing you need to know is that you have to remove useless information from the images.
 You can get it right only empirically.
 But sometimes useless information might be useful.
 For example, during the competition for task 1 second-round, our car was always hitting a small toy at the end of the track.
-We discovered the reason later.
+We discovered the reason for that later.
 We cropped from the bottom by the amount that our car couldn't see that toy.
 Before we thought: "why do we need that much information about the floor?".

 Nevertheless, here is crop that we used **img=img[117:120,10:310]**.

 When you remove distortion from the image, you have less freedom for cropping.
 Consider the image below.
 You can see that distortion is only removed around the center.
+Thus it is the only part that makes sense to crop.

 **For Example:**

 <img src= "https://user-images.githubusercontent.com/29214569/151660471-8590a863-2ac3-4e92-ad08-ec041f77f2d2.jpeg" title="Undistorted image" width="600" height="400">

 ## How many images did we use?
-We trained on less than 50k images, but the performance was terrible.
+When we trained on less than 50k images, the performance was terrible.
 With such a small number of images, the car could not generalize track at all.
 But it was possible when we used around 100k images.
 In such a case, our car could drive in the configuration that it didn't see before.
 But increasing the number of images doesn't help.
 I tried a model that was trained on 300k images.
 There was no difference between models trained on 100k images and 300k images.
-For competition linear model we used 150k images.
+For the competition for the task1 model, we used approximately 150k images.

 ### How to fight lighting conditions?
 Somehow the lighting conditions affect the performance of our models drastically even though we collected data during different times of the day.
 We don't have an answer for that.
 In our competition models, we applied image brightness augmentation(available in 4.3.0).
 Maybe it helped.

-### Main takeaway:
+### Main takeaways:
 * The quantity isn't essential if the quality of your data is bad. *For better performance, steering should be smooth.*  The main reason for that is that we saw that our car was mainly doing sharp turns, leading to collisions in certain situations.
 But it is impossible to get smooth steering in the track with sharp turns.
 * Use a smaller frame rate(10 frames per second) during data collection since with higher frame rate you would get useless images with pretty much the same information.
 * Use higher resolution(320x240 or above).
-At least the resolution should be 320x240 because you won't be able to remove distortion for the lower resolution.
-Another point for higher resolution is that later you can downscale your image without losing quality, but it won't be true for upscaled images.
+The resolution should be at least 320x240 because you won't be able to remove distortion for the lower resolutions.
+Another point for higher resolution is that later you can downscale your image without losing quality, but it won't be true if you need to upscale images.

 ## Behavior/Task2 model
 For **Behavior model**, we also created the custom class **CustomBehavioral** based on the default behavior model.